sungnga/react-revents/README.md

     - `const { events } = useSelector((state) => state.event);`
 - Next, we want to populate the event information onto the event detailed page.
 We can get an event info from the store using the useSelector() hook.
 Since the EventDetailedPage component is a routed component, we can get the event id from the route params.
 Weuse this event id to retreive the event from the store.
 The event id lives inside the params property and it's inside the match props. match.params.id
 - In EventDetailedPage.jsx file:
-  - Destructure the match props to get access to the params
+  - Destructure the match props to get access to the route params
     - `export default function EventDetailedPage({ match }) {...}`
   - Use the useSelector() hook to get an event from the store based on the event id
     ```javascript